a-urq/ecape-parcel-py/README.md

 # ecape-parcel-py
 A simple Python package that computes ECAPE values and parcel paths.

 !!
-This code has not yet been run through any verification datasets.
-I am currently working with the author of the paper to verify that this works properly. !!
+This code is currently going through a rework.
+True adiabatic non-entraining parcels work correctly, but pseudoadiabatic ascent and entrainment are still undergoing testing. !!

 # Installation
 Installation through PyPI is recommended.
+Be advised that the currently released version uses an incorrect formula, and work on this problem is ongoing.
 Copy-paste the following line into your terminal.

 `pip install ecape-parcel`